benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 NOTES:

-- However, shortly after that issue was filed kind soul created an "unofficial" React 17 adapter
+- However, shortly after that issue was filed, a kind soul created an "unofficial" React 17 adapter
   - The intention was for it to be a stopgap adapter until the official one was released
   - But nearly 2 years and 24 releases later, it's basically become the official React 17 adapter
 - I was hesitant to use it when React 17 first came out